While I’ve already written ways to spend two weeks in Korea, I thought I’d make one giant Korea itinerary guide for a month.

 Day 3: Sea Train

-Seasonal Options: Goseong Lavender Fields in summer, any of the ski resorts in winter
+- Seasonal Options: Goseong Lavender Farm in June, surfing and SUP at Surfyy Beach, or any of the ski resorts in winter

 Days 5 – 9: Seoul